From the north: In Canton, drive out Park Street

 Falls as being on the South Branch of the Grasse River.
 In

-reality, the North Branch branches a few miles downstream of this
+reality, the North Branch splits a few miles downstream of this

-river breaks into the Middle Branch and the South Branch
+area and the river breaks into the Middle Branch and the South Branch

 a few miles upstream.
-The stretch containing Lampsons Falls is
+The stretch containing Lampsons Falls

 It is a view of Lampsons Falls that is used in the banner of